 Many states have laws that dictate when the employer must give an employee their final paycheck.
 In general, the employee's rights to receive a final paycheck depend on whether the employee quit or whether the employer fired the employee.
-In Connecticut, for instance, the employer must issue a final paycheck by the next business day after firing the employee and by the next payday if the employee quit.
+In Connecticut, for instance, the employer must issue a final paycheck by the next business day after firing the employee and by the next payday if the employee quits.

-Other states have stricter laws.
+Check the rules in your state.
 For example, in California, the law requires the employer to pay the employee immediately if the employee was fired or if the employee quit after giving at least 72 hours notice.
 If the employee failed to give notice, the employer has 72 hours to issue a final paycheck.
 These laws may be inapplicable if a contractual agreement between an employer and an employee states otherwise.